Octonauts: Video services

 Seasons of The Octonauts are available on variety of streaming and direct purchase video services.

 Streaming services

 Direct purchase services

 Google Play and Microsoft Store organise their episodes into packages, similar to the region 4 DVD titles.

-Home releases

 Reception

 The TV series was well received when shown on CBeebies in the UK and by ABC in Australia.
 According to the authors' website, it was the No. 1 pre-school age show in the UK, and the first pre-school show to be ranked in the top ten by older audiences (aged 3–4 and up).
 The show was the top-ranked ABC programme for 5- to 12-year-olds in January 2011 in Australia, with the ABC calling its first month an "unprecedented success online and on-air".
-The Octonauts DVD boxed set was 4th best-selling Children's TV DVD at Amazon UK as of 7 April 2013.
+The Octonauts DVD boxset was the 4th best-selling Children's TV DVD at Amazon UK as of 7 April 2013.